papajessie/swcpy/docs/troopAwesome.md

   * Spin speed: 0
   * _Not found: Charge asset name, Ground bullet, Muzzle flash fade time, Projectile length, S transition_

-* This is the damage per second displayed in-game, but may not be the same as the real damage per second.

 ### Uninterpreted stats

 Seriously, we don't really know what to do with these.